Sciri

-The Sciri, or Scirians, were a Germanic people.
-They are believed to have spoken an East Germanic language.
-Their name probably means "the pure ones".

-The Sciri were mentioned already in the late 3rd century BC as participants in a raid on the city of Olbia near modern-day Odesa.
-In the late 4th century they lived somewhere north of the Black Sea and Lower Danube in the vicinity of the Goths.
+The Sciri, or Scirians, were a Germanic people, who were first mentioned in the late 3rd century BC as participants in a raid on the city of Olbia near modern-day Odesa.
+Along with the Bastarnae, who are much more frequently mentioned, they are among the earliest, and most easterly, of the Germanic peoples mentioned by Greek or Roman authors.

+Centuries later, in the late 4th century AD they still lived somewhere north of the Black Sea and Lower Danube in the vicinity of the Goths.
 By the early 5th century, the Sciri had been subdued by the Huns, whom they fought under at the Battle of the Catalaunian Plains in 451 AD.

-After the death of Attila, the Sciri broke free from Hunnic rule at the Battle of Nedao in 454 AD.
-They subsequently were recorded holding their own kingdom north of the Middle Danube, under the leadership of Edeko and his son Onoulphus.
+After the death of Attila, the Sciri broke free from Hunnic rule after the Battle of Nedao in 454 AD.
+They were subsequently recorded holding their own kingdom north of the Middle Danube, under the leadership of Edeko and his son Onoulphus.
 After the destruction of this kingdom by the Ostrogoths in the late 460s AD, Odoacer, another son of Edeko, attained high status within the Roman army in Italy, ruling Sciri, Rugii and other non-Roman peoples as a king.
 Odoacer eventually made himself King of Italy in 476 AD, effectively ending the Western Roman Empire.

 Odoacer was in turn deposed and killed by Theodoric the Great in 493 AD.
 Along with the Rugii, Heruli and other Middle Danubian peoples, the Sciri might also have contributed to the formation of the Bavarii.

+The Sciri are believed to have spoken an East Germanic language, like the Goths.
+Their name probably means "the pure ones".

 Name

 Since the 19th century, the etymology of the Sciri name has been connected to such Germanic words as Gothic skeirs ("sheer", "pure").
 Rudolf Much, in the first edition of the Reallexikon der Germanischen Altertumskunde pointed out that this could be interpreted three ways: "bright" (clari, splendidi), "honest" (candidi, sinceri) or "pure" and "unmixed", and he mentioned that the latter racial implication might make sense for a people living near a borderland.
-In more recent times scholars such as Herwig Wolfram have often accepted this latter idea, interpreting the name Sciri to mean "the pure ones", and contrasting their name with that of the neighboring Bastarnae, who were ethnically mixed according to this interpretation, and thus, according to this account, named "the bastards".
+In more recent times scholars such as Herwig Wolfram have often accepted this latter racial idea, interpreting the name Sciri to mean "the pure ones", and contrasting their name with that of the neighboring Bastarnae, who were ethnically mixed according to this interpretation, and thus, according to this account, named "the bastards".

+The Reallexikon der Germanischen Altertumskunde article of 2005 also accepts that the name is transparently Germanic, but argues that the racial purity in contrast to the Bastarnae is uncertain, and argues that the "bright" interpretation seems more likely.
+This may also have had a racial aspect, for example if it was meant to contrast the skin colour of the Sciri with other Steppe peoples.

 Not all scholars have accepted this.
 Robert L. Reynolds and Robert S. Lopez, for example, suggested an Iranian etymology for Sciri, relating it to the Middle Persian shīr ("milk, lion").
 This theory was dismissed by Otto J. Maenchen-Helfen.